udingpudding/udingpudding/README.md

 ## 💻 What Drives Me
-I’m passionate about **interpretable data science**, ensuring complex models and solutions are accessible to diverse stakeholders.
-My focus is on bridging the communication gap between technical teams and business strategists, translating **technical expertise into impactful strategies**.
+I’m passionate about **cutting-edge yet interpretable and explaineable data science** - my work involves experimenting with the latest models and breakthroughs while ensuring they're communicated effectively to diverse stakeholders.
+I believe a deep understanding of quantitative models and the ability to analyze, communicate, and present the resulting insights is the most effective way to steer business and create value as a data-scientist. **Therefore, with all my recent projects, you'll either find a summary report or slideck that distills the entire development process and analysis :)**

 ## 🌏 Beyond Work
 - Co-founded **NYU Blockchain and Fintech**, growing it to **100+ members** and fostering professional partnerships.
 - Founded **Saahayak**, a student-led initiative supporting NGOs and addressing social challenges, impacting **10,000+ individuals** over three years.
+- Passionate about photography, biking, writing, motorsports, cricket, geopolitics, watches, perfumes

 ## 🔧 Technical Skills
 ### Programming Languages
 - Python
 - SQL